vEnhance/web.evanchen.cc/input/otis.md

 You may send standard applications for OTIS 2024-2025 up to **August 1, 2024**.
 Late applications are open for OTIS 2024-2025 up to **April 30, 2025**.
-(Late applications are rolling/immediate; you can join as soon as your application is processed.)
+(Late applications are rolling/immediate; you can join as soon I process your application.)
 See the instructions below.

 - [Application instructions and homework for fall 2024](upload/otis-app-x.pdf)
-- Applications should be sent via email.
+- Applications should be emailed.
 Check the instructions above.
 - [Financial aid request URL for fall 2024](https://forms.gle/R9GTEN5p9TLTV5AKA)

 ## {{ hl("prereq", "Who can apply (aka, everyone)") }}